thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

-* The Initial Attestation Service (executing at run-time in SPE) answers requests coming from NSPE via the PSA attestation API {{PSA-API}}, collects and formats the claims from Main Boot State, and uses the Initial Attestation Key (IAK) to sign platform claims.
-The word "Initial" in "Initial Attestation Service" refers to a limited target environment, namely the state of the Main Bootloader and the Root of Trust components when the platform booted.
+* The Initial Attestation Service (executing at run-time in SPE) answers requests coming from NSPE via the PSA attestation API {{PSA-API}}, collects and formats the claims from Main Boot State, and uses the Initial Attestation Key (IAK) to sign them and produce Evidence.
+The word "Initial" in "Initial Attestation Service" refers to a limited set of target environments, namely those representing the first, foundational stages establishing the chain of trust of a PSA device.

-The Target Environment can be broken down into four macro "objects", some of which may or may not be present depending on the device architecture:
+The Target Environments can be of four types, some of which may or may not be present depending on the device architecture:

 * (A subset of) the PSA RoT parameters, including Instance and Implementation